Container

 });

-it('should create instance when property is invoked', () => {
+it('should trigger instantiation when accessing property on lazy object', () => {

 const container = createContainer();

-const flag = container.resolve<Flag>('Flag');
+const authService = container.resolve(AuthService);

 });